apache/arrow-adbc/docs/source/format/how_manager.rst

 This doesn't work with multiple drivers, or applications that don't/can't link directly to drivers (think dynamic loading, perhaps in a language like Python).
-For this case, ADBC provides a table of function pointers (:cpp:struct:`AdbcDriver`), and a way to request this table from a driver.
+For this case, ADBC provides a table of function pointers (:c:struct:`AdbcDriver`), and a way to request this table from a driver.
 Then, the application proceeds in two steps.
 First, it dynamically loads a driver and calls an entrypoint function to get the function table: